adcar/canban-docs/contents/docs/canban/low-level.md

 #### App

-This is hit of the project.
+This is the root of the project.
 It will decide whether or not to render `Board` based on whether the user is authenticated or not.
 Will call [authenticate](#authenticate) to gain an access token which is used for every API request.